 A: There are a couple of steps plumbers or drainers clear a drain, the following are just some of them.

 - Pipe Reline

-- CCTV Camera inspection
+- CCTV Camera Inspection

-- Dig up pipe replacement
+- Dig up Pipe Replacement

-6. Clear the yard of any loose materials and object that might block the stormwater drains.
+6. Clear the yard of any loose materials and objects that might block the stormwater drains.
 Your stormwater drain should not be impeded by things that might block rainwater from going down.
 Again, you do not want rainwater flooding your yard and possibly going inside your house and causing water damage inside.

 7. Make sure you know where and how to turn off the main power, water, gas and solar power.
 This is important in such cases wherein a sudden electrical problem might occur or if water has gone inside the house.
-Knowing where to turn off the mains for these would be extremely helpful not only for everyone’s safety as well as to prevent more damage occurring inside your property.
+Knowing where to turn off the mains for these would be extremely helpful not only for everyone’s safety as well as to prevent more damage from occurring inside your property.

-Here is another article that you may find interesting in regards to “Clearing drains the good old fashioned way”
+Here is another article that you may find interesting in regards to “Clearing drains the good old fashioned way”.

-At The Plumbing and Electrical Doctor we have made these articles downloadable to PDF for our customers convenience
+At The Plumbing and Electrical Doctor we have made these articles downloadable to PDF for our customer’s convenience.